The difference between moth holes and friction holes

 THE DIFFERENCE BETWEEN FRICTION HOLES & MOTH HOLES

-DO MOTH TRAPS REALLY WORK?
+ARE CLOTHES MOTHS ON THE RISE IN THE UK?
 Reading THE DIFFERENCE BETWEEN FRICTION HOLES & MOTH HOLES 5 minutes Next TAILOR YOUR JACKET FOR THE RIGHT FIT

 We get quite a lot of enquiries from people who have discovered small holes in their tops and t-shirts just around the belt line because they instantly think they have clothes moths.
 It’s something that everyone in our team here have also noticed in the past few years with our own clothes which is why we think it's important to talk about this.
 So what’s going on here?
 Is it clothes moth or something else altogether?